 - Eliminate any standing water that collects on your property.

 - Check trees for cavities that hold water and fill them with soil, gravel, or sand.

-- Remind or help neighbors to eliminate breeding.
+- Remind or help neighbors to eliminate breeding sites on their properties.

 Questions or Comments